karmaniverous/metastructure/README.md

   -h, --help                     Display command help.
 ```

-You can run Metastructure to do the following things in any combination:
+You can run Metastructure to do the following things.
+These may be specified in any combination, but will always run in this order:

-- Generate artifacts (like Terraform code) in a selected Terraform workspace from your project config & Handlebars templates.
+- Generate artifacts (like Terraform code) in a selected Terraform workspace from your project config & Handlebars templates. [_Learn more..._](#artifact-generation)

-- Create a valid AWS session (SSO or otherwise) and run a command (like `terraform apply`) against it.
+- Create a valid AWS session (SSO or otherwise) and run a command (like `terraform apply`) against it. [_Learn more..._](#authenticated-execution)

-- Update your project config file from the output of your selected Terraform workspace.
+- Update your project config file from the output of your selected Terraform workspace. [_Learn more..._](#config-update)

 ### CLI Overrides